-Stage 1 – Detailing the Organisation Status and Future Goals
+Stage 1 – Detailing the Organisation’s Status and Future Goals

-The first stage we recommend is to detail briefly, on the analysis report, the key goals of the business and where the business is right now.
+The first stage we recommend is to detail briefly, in the analysis report, the key goals of the business and where the business is right now.

-In other words, we are looking here to identify any obvious training needs that will undoubtedly be needed to take the business in the direction that it aspires to go towards.
+In other words, we are looking here to identify any obvious training needs that will undoubtedly be needed to take the business in the direction that it aspires to go.

 Stage 2 – Legislative Analysis

 This stage involves considering any training that will clearly be required by law and needed within the business.

 If staff must undertake certain training to do their jobs correctly, then this training is clearly going to have to be included and given very high priority in the training needs.

 Stage 3 – Evaluating Existing Skills Gaps & Budgets